-The global aerospace, defence and security industry experienced a 7% rise in new job postings related to governance in Q3 2022 compared with the previous quarter, according to GlobalData’s Jobs Analytics.
-This compares to a 7% increase in the previous quarter and a 38% increase versus Q3 2021.
+The global aerospace, defence and security industry experienced a 7% rise in new job postings related to corporate governance in Q3 2022 compared with the previous quarter, according to GlobalData’s whitepaper on Corporate Governance in Aerospace, Defence & Security – Hiring Activity in Q3 2022.
+This compares to a 38% increase versus Q3 2021.

-The largest share of governance-related new job postings in the aerospace, defence and security industry in Q3 2022 was in the US with 84% followed by India (4%) and the UK (3%).
-The share represented by the US was 4% higher than the 80% share it accounted for in Q2 2022.
+The largest share of corporate governance-related new job postings in the aerospace, defence and security industry in Q3 2022 was in the US with 84% followed by India (4%) and the UK (3%).
+The share represented by the US was four percentage points higher than the 80% share it accounted for in Q2 2022.